GT-IoTEdu/sbrc2026-IoT-Zoo/README.md

 * 🔑 **Permissions:** `root` access (`sudo`) is required for Mininet to manage network interfaces.
 ---

+## Security Concerns

+This artifact does not execute attacks against external hosts, real IoT devices, production networks, or cloud services.
+All generated traffic is confined to the local Mininet/Containernet emulated topology.

+The main security consideration is that the experiment requires `sudo` privileges because Mininet/Containernet needs to create virtual interfaces, namespaces, links, Docker containers, and packet capture processes.
+For this reason, we recommend running the artifact inside a dedicated virtual machine.

+---

 ## 🚀 Installation Guide (Step by Step)

 ### 1. System Preparation (Containernet)